[Major revision–posted 4/5/19 (replaces 9/24/14 edition)]

 regardless of whether the child is ill at birth or at the time of adoption.

-c.
-An employee's use of sick leave to care for and assist family members not described in 2.a. and b. above is strictly limited to the time necessary to provide care and assistance to a spouse, child, or parent of the employee who needs the care and assistance as a direct result of a documented medical condition.
+b.
+An employee's use of sick leave to care for and assist family members not described in 1.c. above is strictly limited to the time necessary to provide care and assistance to a spouse, child, or parent of the employee who needs the care and assistance as a direct result of a documented medical condition.

 3. Notice and Reporting

 a.
-An employee who must be absent from duty because of sickness, injury, or pregnancy shall notify his/her supervisor at the earliest practicable time and in accordance with departmental call-in procedures.
+An employee who must be absent from duty because of sickness, injury, or pregnancy shall notify their supervisor at the earliest practicable time and in accordance with departmental call-in procedures.

 c.
-The employee will report his/her status to the supervisor at least every two weeks or more frequently if instructed to do so.
+Unless, otherwise agreed upon with the employee's supervisor, the employee will report their status to the supervisor at least every two weeks or more frequently if instructed to do so.
 This applies to all types of sick leave usage, including Sick Leave Pool, Family and Medical Leave, Parental Leave, etc. Failure to report will be grounds for termination of employment.

 d.
 The employee should report sick leave in a manner and form prescribed by the university in order to meet the payroll processing deadlines.